piyushon2411/notbuk/Readme.md

 ### `index.html`

 The main HTML file that provides the structure for the new tab page.
-It includes links to stylesheets and scripts.
+It includes local styles and scripts (no remote fonts or scripts, complying with MV3 CSP).

 ### `index.js`